Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Clustering: Proof of Clustering Lemma

 \Clustering* \begin{proof} We observe that Items (1), (2) and (4) follow directly \Cref{lm:exception} and \Cref{lm:Xlowm}.
 Item (5) follows from \Cref{lm:XProp}.
 Item (3) follows from \Cref{lm:Step5PotentialChange}.
 The construction time is asymptotically the same as the construction time of $\mathbb{X}$, which is $O((|\mv_i| + |\me_i|)\eps^{-1})$ by \Cref{lm:XProp}.

 Finally, we compute the augmented diameter of each subgraph $\mx \in \mathbb{X}$.
 We observe that the augmentations in Step 3 and Step 5 do not create any cycle.
-Thus, if $\mx$ is initially formed in Steps 1, 2 or 5B, then finally $\mx$ is a tree.
-It follows that the augmented diameter of $\mx$ can be computed in $O(|\mv(\mx)|)$ time by a simple tree traversal.
+Thus, if $\mx$ is initially formed in Steps 1, 2 or 5B, then $\mx$ is eventually a tree.
+It follows that the augmented diameter of $\mx$ can be computed in $O(|\mv(\mx)|)$ time by a simple tree traversal\footnote{The same algorithm as in \Cref{lm:level1Const} applies: root the tree at an arbitrary node and visit it in post-order.
+For each node $\varphi$ in the tree, keep track of (the weight of) the path in the subtree rooted at $\varphi$ that has maximum diameter and ends at $\varphi$.}.
 If $\mx$ is formed in Step 4, then it has exactly one edge $\mbe$ not in $\msttilde_{i}$ by Item (1) in \Cref{lm:Clustering-Step4} and that $\mx$ contains at most one cycle.
 Let $\mz$ be such a cycle (if any); $\mz$ has $O(1/\eps)$ edges by Item (3) in \Cref{lm:Clustering-Step4}.
 Thus, we can reduce computing the diameter of $\mx$ to computing the diameter of trees by guessing an edge of $\mz$ that does not belong to the diameter path of $\mx$ and remove this edge from $\mx$; the resulting graph is a tree.
-There are $O(\frac{1}{\eps})$ guesses and each for each guess, computing the diameter takes $O(|\mv(\mx)|)$ time, which implies $O(|\mv(\mx)|\eps^{-1})$ time to compute $\adm(\mx)$\footnote{It is possible to compute the augmented diameter of $\mx$ in $O(|\mv(\mx)|)$ time using a more involved approach.}.
-Thus, the total running time to compute the augmented diameter of every subgraph $\mx\in \mathbb{X}$ is $\sum_{\mx\in \mathbb{X}} O(|\mv(\mx)|\eps^{-1}) = O(|\mv_i|\eps^{-1})$.
+There are $O(\frac{1}{\eps})$ guesses, and for each guess, computing the diameter takes $O(|\mv(\mx)|)$ time, which implies $O(|\mv(\mx)|\eps^{-1})$ time\footnote{It is possible to compute the augmented diameter of $\mx$ in $O(|\mv(\mx)|)$ time using a more involved approach.} to compute $\adm(\mx)$.
+Thus, the total running time to compute the augmented diameter is $\sum_{\mx\in \mathbb{X}} O(|\mv(\mx)|\eps^{-1}) = O(|\mv_i|\eps^{-1})$. \end{proof}